Ghulam Rasool Mehr: Death and legacy

 Towards the end of his life, Mehr decided to record his life for the benefit of future generations.
 Mohammad Hamza Farooqi wrote the book Mehr Beeti, published by Al-Faisal Nashran, Lahore.
 Mehr dictated it to his son, Farooq Arshad Shaheen and daughter, Muneera Alvi.
-There is an introductory note written by them which says that they had the opportunity to see their father and listen to him only during lunch time.
-It was at their ardent wisth that he tell his, from the early years to the end, including his devotion to causes close to his heart.
-Mehr once wrote in a letter to a friend that his children were eager to know about their family origins, due to his family's migration at the time of Partition of India in 1947, when they had to leave their land of birth, Phoolpur, a village in the district of Jalandhar.
+Mehr once wrote in a letter to a friend that his children were eager to know about their family origins, due to his family's migration at the time of the partition of India in 1947, when they had to leave their land of birth, Phoolpur, a village in the district of Jalandhar.

 Books

 He "wrote, compiled, edited and translated over 100 books", including: